Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

 ### Step Four: Anatomy of a Helper Function

-In the included script, there are 5 subsections.
+In the first section of the included `setup.m` script, there are 5 subsections.
 - First, the `make_readme,m' helper function is called.
 - Second, the `chg_wnd.m` helper function is called.
 - Third, the `make_fst.m` helper function is called.